graevy

 My CCNA experience

 I wrote about being “halfway done” with the course material like over a year ago, which was true.
 However.
 The start of the CCNA is fun.
 You learn how computer networks work!
-All the terms you’ve absorbed throughout the years start making sense.
-It’s addicting.
+Comprehend all that partially digested vocabulary from years flinching from networks!
+Addicting.

-None of these things are interesting to me, with the exception of maybe some of the WiFi trivia and some of EIGRP.
+None of these things are interesting1.
 I completely burnt out shortly after that blog post, I think I gave up on the CCNA entirely for about 6 months, maybe keeping up on some of the flashcard spaced repetition.

 I kept watching the tech industry, particularly software, collapse around me as interest rates renormalized.
 So the utility of the CCNA rose, and I begrudgingly pushed forward again.

 JeremysITLab on youtube.
-This course was amazing.
 The extra time spent explaining protocols in the videos gets saved when attempting to memorize their functions, I can’t recommend this enough.
 It flagged a bit toward the end, the quality dropped a fair amount when I got to the wireless sections; supplement those videos.

-Jeremy provides flash cards for use with Anki, and they are very comprehensive.
+Jeremy provides comprehensive Anki flash cards.
 Delete the worst of the memorization cards, honestly, they’re not necessary.

-Lastly, Boson ExSim.
+Boson ExSim.
 I bought this subscription and the exam simulation was scarily accurate.
 Liked this a lot, especially for the labs, which I hadn’t really been exposed to before.
-Sidenote: on the actual CCNA, remember write mem
+Sidenote: on the actual CCNA, remember write mem.

 The actual exam

 I hadn’t taken a proper final exam since college and was honestly shocked at my nerves.
-I really just wanted the CCNA to be done with, and toward the end of the test, as my ritalin was wearing off and my body was crashing, I had to kick myself to use all my time.
+I really just wanted the CCNA to be done with, and toward the end of the test, as ritalin wore off and my body crashed.
+I had to kick myself to use all my time.

 Boson ExSim did a phenomenal job prepping me for the exam environment.
 It was almost identical to the real thing, minus the legal disclaimers at the start and the note-taking sheet.
 Can we talk about the note-taking sheet?